le0kar0ub1/ParadigmShift/README.md

 # ParadigmShift

-The purpose of this project is the global AWS scheduling.
+The purpose of this project is the global AWS scheduling over the `ParadigmShift` application.

 # Project Tree Reference